rajesh-s/computer-architecture-and-systems-resources/README.md

 - [Storage Networking Industry Association](https://www.snia.org/) - A non-profit global organization dedicated to developing standards and education programs to advance storage and information technology.
 - [OpenFabrics Alliance](https://www.openfabrics.org/#) - The Alliance’s mission is to develop and promote software that enables maximum application efficiency by delivering wire-speed messaging, ultra-low latencies and maximum bandwidth directly to applications with minimal CPU overhead.
 - [Open Compute Project](https://www.opencompute.org/) - Focus on reimagining hardware, making it more efficient, flexible, and scalable.
+- [Open Chiplet Initiative](https://zglue.com/oci) - zGlue Open Chiplet Initiative is a gallery of open designs, tools, and file formats that span the chiplet ecosystem from toolsets all the way to completed designs.
+The goal of the initiative is to lower the barrier for entry to create a collaborative environment for chiplet-based systems.

 ## Interesting Resources